La Bamba (film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 65 out of 100, based on 12 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Roger Ebert liked the film and the screenplay, writing, "This is a good small movie, sweet and sentimental, about a kid who never really got a chance to show his stuff.
-The best things in it are the most unexpected things: the portraits of everyday life, of a loving mother, of a brother who loves and resents him, of a kid growing up and tasting fame and leaving everyone standing around at his funeral shocked that his life ended just as it seemed to be beginning."
+Roger Ebert of The Chicago Sun-Times gave the film 3 out of 4 stars, saying La Bamba was "sweet and sentimental" and praising the scenes of common events as some of the best moments: "the portraits of everyday life, of a loving mother, of a brother who loves and resents him, of a kid growing up and tasting fame".
+The main failing of La Bamba, he thought, was opening with Valens's recurring nightmare which establishes a sense of doom and drains the film of "the sense of fun" Valens must have felt with his new romance and promising career.

 Writing for The New York Times, Janet Maslin said she was impressed with Lou Diamond Phillips' performance, and wrote, "A film like this is quite naturally a showcase for its star, and as Valens, Lou Diamond Phillips has a sweetness and sincerity that in no way diminish the toughness of his onstage persona.
 The role is blandly written, but Mr. Phillips gives Valens backbone."